Ready to transform your health? Rather than trying to count the tons of probiotics in your pickle, why not just drink down your daily requirement?

 Probiotic Drinks: Kombucha Tea

 Kombucha tea has been a health food staple in China for more than 2,000 years.
 According to local legend, it’s pretty much a cure-all.
-Many Chinese nutritionists believe that Kombucha tea can help people lose weight, boost your energy level, clean and detox your body, help support a healthy immune system, reduce join pain and prevent more serious illnesses.
+Many Chinese nutritionists believe that Kombucha tea can help people lose weight, boost their energy levels, clean and detox their body, help support a healthy immune system, reduce joint pain and prevent more serious illnesses.

-Kombucha tea is a fermented, effervescent drink that can be made from black or green tea leafs.
-There is a pretty wide range in tea flavours so keep experimenting until you find one that works for you.
-Be sure to double check the label to make sure that it is unpasteurised so that you’re getting a full dose of probiotics.
+Kombucha tea is a fermented, effervescent drink that can be made from black or green tea leaves.
+There is a pretty wide range of tea flavors so keep experimenting until you find one that works for you.
+Be sure to double-check the label to make sure that it is unpasteurized so that you’re getting a full dose of probiotics.

 While Kombucha tea is a great way to get a good dose of probiotics, don’t expect any miracles.
-There are countless rumours and over the top claims about kombucha tea but none have been proven so don’t look to it as a type of medicine that will cure or prevent anything.
-It is simply a good, low calorie, low sugar drink that will provide you with ample probiotics.
+There are countless rumors and over-the-top claims about kombucha tea but none have been proven so don’t look to it as a type of medicine that will cure or prevent anything.
+It is simply a good, low-calorie, low sugar drink that will provide you with ample probiotics.